phonowell/genshin-impact-script/readme-en.md

 ### Fast pickup/skip dialogue

-Quickly pick up items/skip conversations when `f` key is pressed.
+Quickly pick up items/skip conversations when `F` key is pressed.

 ### Better running/jumping

-Use better running when long pressing `right click`.
+Use better running when long pressing `Right Click`.
 Automatically open wind glider when jumping.

 ### Skill timer

 Display the cooldown time and effect duration of `E` skills.

-### Logon action
+### Debut action

-Configurable action when switching characters with `number keys`.
+Configurable action when switching characters with `Number Keys`.

 ### Custom Tactic Module

-You can configure custom battle moves for each character independently, and long press `right click` to cycle through them automatically.
+You can configure custom battle moves for each character independently, and long press `Right Click` to cycle through them automatically.

 ### Process priority adjustment